 Physical therapy is a rewarding career, but it can be costly to pursue.
 If you aren’t careful, earning a DPT could put you in massive debt!
-Start your career well by attending one of the affordable PT schools in PA .
+Start your career well by attending one of the 3 affordable PT schools in PA.

-“You get what you pay for” assumes that a cheaper option means a lower-quality compromise.
+“You get what you pay for” makes the assumption that a cheaper option means a lower-quality compromise.
 That may be true for most things in life, but it doesn’t always apply to PT career preparation.

 To become a PT, you must earn a Doctorate of Physical Therapy, pass your boards exam, and obtain a state therapy license.
 A DPT program will give you clinical skills, expert knowledge, and invaluable experience in therapy.
 But no matter how expensive the program is, your starting salary as a PT will be the same.
 Your future employer won’t be impressed by your grades, your alma mater, or your DPT program’s made-up ranking.